Night Rowing Policy

 Responsibilities of the bank party – the bank party is primarily responsible for both their own safety and that of other towpath users.
 They can act as a lookout only when they are not engaged in looking after themselves.

-The role of the cox – the cox is the master of the boat and as such carries responsibility for the safety of her/his crew and boat, and the safety of other river users.
+The role of the cox / steerer – the cox or steerer is the master of the boat and as such carries responsibility for the safety of her/his crew and boat, and the safety of other river users.
 This is a more onerous responsibility at night and the crew should understand that coxing commands are to be obeyed, as always, promptly and without discussion.

-The cox should personally check that all of the equipment listed above is available and in working order.
-In addition to the normal safety checks (bow ball, shoes and hatch covers, first aid kit, thermal blanket and tools) the boat should be inspected to limit the risks of it breaking down and stranding the crew on the river.
+The cox or steerer should personally check that all of the equipment listed above is available and in working order.
+In addition to the normal safety checks (bow ball, shoes, hatch covers, first aid kit, and tools) the boat should be inspected to limit the risks of it breaking down and stranding the crew on the river.
 See coxing check-list.